 Secretary: Frank McHugh

 Treasurer: Kay Campling

-Council Representatives: Normally the Chair, Secretary and Treasurer.
+Members of Council ex officio: the Chairperson, Secretary and Treasurer.

 Fermanagh Family History Society